OathWall

 Configure the OAuth consent screen

-• Choose External as the user type (unless you have Google Workspace).
+• Choose External as the user type.

 • Fill in the app name, support email, and developer contact email.

-• On the Scopes step, add openid, email, and profile.
+• Add scopes: openid, email, profile.

 4